LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * Study about SEO
 * post date and summary on top?

+* Fix the dark theme for tags
+* Add a way to show tags properly
+* Add most used tags in homepage

 ## <div style="text-align:center; color:lime"> Done </div>

 * Sorting of the posts